JeremyFriesenGitHub/SnowDayPredictor/README.txt

 6) Then run the command: " docker run -e OPENWEATHER_API_KEY=${OPENWEATHER_API_KEY} -p 1234:1234 jeremyfriesen1/current-weather-app:Latest ".
 If you have done this, you can skip to step 11.
 7) Alternitavely, you can also use the Docker Desktop to complete these steps if you don't feel comfortable using the terminal.
 8) If you are using the Docker Desktop, you can pull the image from the images tab by searching "current-weather-app".
-9) Once the image is pulled, you can run the image.
+9) Once the image is pulled from Docker Hub, you can run the image.
 10) For the optional settings, make sure to use your environment variable OPENWEATHER_API_KEY and provide its according value (with your key) and setup the port to 1234.
 11) In any browser, once the image is running, paste 'http://localhost:1234' or 'http://localhost:1234/index' to see the HTML webpage.
 12) For a full description of the site or how to setup, watch the YouTube tutorial at this link below:

 License:
+Apache License 2.0